HOW TO BECOME AN ITALIAN CITIZEN

 There are 3 primary methods for becoming an Italian citizen: Italian citizenship by descent (Jure Sanguinis), Italian citizenship by marriage, and naturalization.
 Each of these methods are discussed here in detail along with the pros and cons associated with each method of applying for Italian citizenship.
 Obtaining Italian citizenship by descent or marriage are typically much faster where as the naturalization method normally takes over 10 years.

-Let’s examine how to become an Italian citizen through these methods along with the pros and cons of each.
+Let’s examine the immigration process and how to become an Italian citizen through these methods along with the pros and cons of each.

 METHOD 1: Securing Italian Citizenship by Descent (Jure Sanguinis)

-Jure Sanguinis, also known as citizenship by descent, is one of the fastest and easiest ways to guarantee Italian citizenship.
+Jure Sanguinis, also known as citizenship by descent (by blood), is one of the fastest and easiest ways to obtain Italian citizenship.
 There is no limit to the number of descendants who can claim Italian heritage under their paternal or maternal line.

 Individuals born in any country where citizenship is granted by birth, can apply for recognition of their Italian bloodline if at the time of their birth, their mother or father was an Italian citizen, if their paternal or maternal grandfather was an Italian citizen, or if their paternal or maternal great-grand father was a citizen at the time of their birth.